Two people sat at a desk whilst talking

 Course specific additional costs

 The course is also demanding financially and in terms of time.
 In addition to the taught programme, independent study and reflection are required to fully embed into the theory and learning of the course.
 From Year 2 students will begin a counselling placement (between three and five hours a week, plus admin time), and, in addition, there is the requirement to undertake individual and group supervision sessions and personal counselling.
-Students will most likely be required to finance their own supervision and will need to absorb the cost of their counselling, textbooks (if deciding to buy their own rather than borrow from the library), residential weekends, insurance and professional membership fees.
+Students will most likely be required to finance their own supervision and will need to absorb the cost of their counselling, textbooks (if deciding to buy their own rather than borrow from the library), experiential weekends, insurance and professional membership fees.

 As we cover online and phone therapy (OPT) sessions, students will need good internet connection, suitable technology/devices, technical ability to work online, and a private space to attend online training sessions and/or for OPT sessions if remote client work is required.